Metuchen High School: GIMP

 If you use this photo as a background image for a web page, here is how it looks: test.html

-Now let's revise the photo to make it more attractive as a background image.
+Now let's revise the photo to make it more appealing as a background image.
+The Make Seamless filter adjusts the image so that it 'tiles' more attractively when used as a background.
 Apply the Make Seamless filter to the photo: Filter > Map > Make Seamless.
 This is the resulting image:

 If you use the revised photo as a background for a web page, here is how it looks: test2.html

 Let's make an image suitable for use as a background, based on a gradient.
+(A gradient is when one color transitions gradually into a different color.)
 Start by creating a new image.
-Here I used the dimensions 1500 pixels wide and 10 high.
-I used 1500 pixels in order to be sure that the image doesn't "wrap around" horizontally.
+Here I used the dimensions 2000 pixels wide and 10 high.
+I used 2000 pixels in order to be sure that the image doesn't "wrap around" horizontally.
 And I used just 10 pixels high because it is sufficient here, and it helps keep the file size small.

 Here's how the image looks as a background: test3.html

-Make a background with a solid-color section to the left, and then a gradient blending into a pastel color.
-Generate a simple web page that shows how the image functions as a background.
+Make a background with a color gradient.
+Generate a simple web page that shows how the image looks as a background.